deckerweb/toolbar-extras/readme.txt

 = 1.1.1 - 2018-04-20 =
-* New: Added theme support for "Kava Theme" (free, by Zemez & CrocoBlock)
+* New: Added theme support for "Kava Theme" (free, by Zemez Jet & CrocoBlock)
 * New: Added plugin support for "WidgetKit for Elementor" (free, by Themesgrove)
 * New: Added plugin support for "Genesis Extender" (Premium, by Cobalt Apps)
 * Tweak: Added new settings to plugin support for "Extra Privacy for Elementor" (free, by Marian Heddesheimer)